treeman/jonashietala/posts/2018-07-28-bitcoins_security_isnt_binary.markdown

 Firstly all physical goods purchased online have an inherent delivery delay.
 The worst that can happen if you accept a 0-conf transaction that gets double spent is you have to cancel the order.
 Instead if you wait for a confirmation, which on average takes 10 min but might be up to an hour, you introduce an annoying wait time for your customers.

 But what's really annoying is when you want to buy things in physical stores.
-It might be okay to wait for a confirmation email for online purchases but it's completely unacceptable to have to wait 10-60 min for your coffee until your transaction is confirmed (this example is always brought up).
+It might be okay to wait for a confirmation email for some online purchases but it's completely unacceptable to have to wait 10-60 min for your coffee until your transaction is confirmed (this example is always brought up).
 Someone could indeed double spend and steal a coffee.
 That's bad but it's actually not too different from what already have today.
 VISA allows charge backs [up to 120 days][chargeback-time] and [charge back fraud][] is a common problem for merchants.
 If you accept cash you risk getting counterfeit bills and you always run the risk of plain old shopliftig.

 Some claim it's very easy to double spend 0-conf.
 [Here's a tweet][todd-rbf] from Core developer Peter Todd: